 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

 You'll develop your knowledge in core areas of economics used in the evaluation of public policy.
-Taught by leading experts, you'll complete modules to the value of 180 credits.
-This includes 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.
+Taught by leading experts, you'll complete a selection of taught modules - some core and some optional - and a dissertation.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.